suj97/pintos-user-programs/README.md

 6. `make`
 7. `./pintos run alarm-multiple`

-If you'd like to clone the repository in a different directory then do remember to change `line 4 in src/utils/pintos-gdb`, `line 257 in src/utils/pintos`, `line 362 in src/utils/Pintos.pm` accordingly.
+If you'd like to clone the repository in a different directory than `$HOME` then do remember to change `line 4 in src/utils/pintos-gdb`, `line 257 in src/utils/pintos`, `line 362 in src/utils/Pintos.pm` accordingly.

 The following will open a Qemu terminal window and run the alarm-multiple test.
 You can just close the Qemu terminal when the test execution completes.